Consumers

 The problem is that there are lots of subtle edge-cases which could silently break the auto-dispose feature.

-This would cause memory leaks, but that's but that's not the real issue.
+This would cause memory leaks, but that's not the real issue.

 Automatic disposal is more importantly about stopping the execution of code that is no longer needed.